amanrai31/React2/README5.md

 - React will call your cleanup function each time before the Effect runs again, and one final time when the component unmounts (gets removed).

-**NOTE :** In `development` (not in prod), react remount component, React verifies that navigating away and back would not break the code.
+**NOTE :** In `development` (not in prod), react re-mount component(mount,navigate back,again mount), React verifies that navigating away and back would not break the code.
 Disconnecting and then connecting again is exactly what should happen!

 **IMPORTANT NOTE :** We use useEffect when the component needs to stay in sync with something external.
 If you subscribe to something, you must clean it up when unmounting, otherwise you leak resources.